Who am I?

 What do I write?

 I’ve been writing books ever since I could hold a pen.
-Thankfully, my writing’s much improved from the unfinished, un-thought-out, and badly illustrated “books” I wrote when I was six!
-(At least, I hope it has!)
+Thankfully, my writing’s much improved from the unfinished and badly illustrated “books” I wrote when I was six!
+One thing hasn’t changed, though: my love of writing fantasy.

 In the summer of 2012, I started writing my current novel The Secrets The Dead Keep (which you can read more about here), finally finishing a first draft in 2014.
-Right now, I’m working on the fourth draft, and I post updates on my progress under the category “The Secrets The Dead Keep”.
+Right now, I’m reworking the whole thing.
+You can find updates on my progress under the category “The Secrets The Dead Keep”.

 What do I post?

-My most frequent posts are book reviews: I read mostly fantasy (both adult and YA, though currently I prefer adult), and review any books I have enough prevalent thoughts about, which is the majority of books I read.
+My most frequent posts are book reviews.
+I read mostly fantasy (both adult and YA, though currently I prefer adult), and review most of the books I read, regardless of genre.
 I read as a writer – that is to say, critically, and often with writer-y things like plot structures in mind.
-I’d like to say that I review books from a writer’s perspective because it’s my unique selling point, but in fact it’s because I couldn’t stop reading as a writer once I started
+I’d like to say that I do this to try and be clever or something, but actually it’s because once I started reading like a writer, I couldn’t stop.

 Where else can you find me on The Internet?